rav1ll/msdbok.github.io/template.md

 List all references using the **IEEE format**.
 Ensure that your bibliography includes **5-10 high-quality academic sources**.

+(Optional)
+* Create and link to a public Zotero library for this paper to provide easy access to your references.

+Export your Zotero library in BibTex format.

 You can now add citations and lists of references following the syntax described [here][jekyll-scholar-citations].

 For example, here is a reference to one of the first SETI papers {% cite Cocconi1959 %}.

-Now I can get on with my literature review and make notes with citations as I go along.
+If you need a multiple citation, simply list all the cites {% cite brahamsson_leanagile_2010 noauthor_creation_2024 lie_devops_2020%}

+### Generated List of References

 {% bibliography --cited %}

-(Optional)
-* Create and link to a public Zotero library for this paper to provide easy access to your references.

 > ## 6.🔔 AI-Generated Content Disclaimers 🤖
 >